Voilett-Roze/asus/Sending-Email.md

 amtm has a built in method to enter all email credentials and store these in a central and accessible place for other addons to use.
 Link to the [amtm wiki](https://www.snbforums.com/forums/asuswrt-merlin-addons.60/?prefix_id=10&starter_id=25480)

-Multiple addons supported by amtm and many that are not use these credentials to send mail.
+Multiple addons supported by amtm and many that are not use these credentials to send emails.

-And now starts the original manual method.
+And now, below starts the original manual method.

 Asuswrt-Merlin includes a cutdown version of sendmail which can be used to send mail from the router.
 Basic usage will look like this: